MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operating-guide.md

 - Follow the tether to find the physical area where you need to do the work.
 Follow the tether back to the Step card to read the instructions.

 - If the tether points behind you, step to the side, and then continue to follow the tether.
-Note  Sometimes the tether may go through real-world objects.
+Note that the tether may go through real-world objects at times.

 ## Tag along and pinning